embedded-insurance/diachronic/packages/ci/README.md

 All other deployments of migration-cabable workfloes will progress though the following stages:
 1 & 2:
-Concurrently, we spawn child workflow processes foe rollout and migration.
+Concurrently, we spawn child workflow processes for rollout and migration.

 The rollout workflow increases the traffic sent to the new version on a schedule.